 Inside the cabin

-Flooding the engine with water can be an instant and catastrophic failure, but even if you’re ‘lucky’ and no water enters the engine, your car could still be significantly damaged by flooding.
+Flooding the engine with water can be an instant and catastrophic failure, but even if you’re ‘lucky’ and no water enters the engine, your car's interior could still be significantly damaged by flooding.
 To be clear, we’re talking about water damage to the point of saturation, not just a light sprinkling.

 Cloth trim will likely dry without too much issue, but leather trim will need significant work if it is to ever look the same again, and there will be a damp & musky smell pervading throughout the car which you may never get rid of.
 And let’s not forget where the water comes from, or the potential contaminants contained within.